equal8888/Lubuntu-audio-powertool/README.md

 ## Known issues

-if PulseAudio is removed --> During system reboot user logins to openbox desktop env.
+if PulseAudio is removed --> During system reboot user MIGHT login to openbox desktop env.

 workaround to lxde enviroment, has black color scheme and icons are not the same (With pure ALSA)
 ```